hack4impact-uiuc/kiva-portfolio-tool/README.md

 ```
 with your information instead of {these}.

+The actual email templates can be found in `/backend/api/views/message.py`, and the authentication-related templates are located within the `kiva-auth-server` directory.

 ## Directory Breakdown
 ### Frontend
 The frontend directory contains all of the relevant files for the actual pages that are viewed on the web application.
 The files in the top-level directory are related to Node, Docker, and Git.
 When running the application, the entry point of React into the application is through the `frontend/src/index.js` file.
 This file also contains all of the route definitions as well as top level application structure.
 The `src` directory also contains other important files: